semantic-release/semantic-release/README.md

 ### Can I run this on my own machine rather than on a CI server?

-Of course you can, but this doesn't mean you should.
+Of course you can, but this doesn't necessarly mean you should.
 Running your tests on an independent machine before releasing software is a crucial part of this workflow.
 Also it is a pain to set this up locally, with GitHub tokens lying around and everything.
 That said, you can either set the environment variable `CI=true`, or run the scripts with `--debug=false` explicitly.
 Don't forget to export `GH_TOKEN=your_token` as well.

 ### Can I manually trigger the release of a specific version?

 You can trigger a release by pushing to your repository.
 You deliberately can not trigger a _specific_ version release, because this is the whole point of `semantic-release`.
 Start your packages with `1.0.0` and semver on.

-Note: pre-release flags are kind of an exeption here and a solution for them is being thought of.
-If you have one please open an issue.
-For the time being: Have a look at the next question.
+Note: The default commit message conventions do not support pre-release flags, but you can build this in yourself using [custom analyzers](https://github.com/boennemann/semantic-release/wiki/commit-analysis).

 ### How do I get back to good ol' `npm publish`?